Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Performance Insights

-- The Cardinals average 72.8 points per game (49th in college basketball) while giving up 63.2 per contest (148th in college basketball).
+- The Cardinals average 72.8 points per game (49th in college basketball) while allowing 63.2 per contest (148th in college basketball).
 They have a +324 scoring differential overall and outscore opponents by 9.6 points per game.

+- In conference matchups, Louisville averages fewer points per contest (69.9) than its season average (72.8).

-- Louisville's offense has been worse in ACC action this season, putting up 69.9 points per contest, compared to its overall average of 72.8 PPG.
+- Offensively, the Cardinals have performed better in home games this season, posting 77.2 points per game, compared to 71.1 per game in away games.

-- The Cardinals are scoring 77.2 points per game this season when playing at home, which is 6.1 more points than they're averaging when playing on the road (71.1).

-- Defensively, Louisville has played better in home games this season, giving up 62.4 points per game, compared to 64.9 in road games.
+- Defensively, Louisville has played better in home games this year, surrendering 62.4 points per game, compared to 64.9 away from home.

-- On the offensive side of the ball, the Cardinals have had a tough time putting the ball in the basket over their last 10 games, scoring 68.5 points per contest over that span compared to the 72.8 they've put up over the course of this season.
+- The Cardinals' offense has been less productive over their last 10 games, putting up 68.5 points a contest compared to the 72.8 they've averaged this season.

+- The Bulldogs put up 79.1 points per game (12th in college basketball) while allowing 65.5 per outing (208th in college basketball).
+They have a +422 scoring differential and outscore opponents by 13.6 points per game.

 © 2023 Data Skrive.
 All rights reserved.